Sesame Soba Noodle Stir Fry with Tofu

 - small handful basil leaves

-- white & black sesame seeds for garnish, optional
+- sesame seeds (white, toasted or black)for garnish, optional

 - 1/4 cup tamari, soy sauce or bragg’s aminos